weev3/LKWA/README.md

 # LKWA
 Lesser Known Web Attack Lab is for intermediate pentester that can test and practice lesser known web attacks such as Object Injection, XSSI, PHAR Deserialization, variables variable ..etc.
+Write-ups are welcome.

 # Installation
 Just clone the git with ` git clone https://github.com/weev3/LKWA ` and move it to your web server and you are good to go.